South Hero’s Old White Meeting House … a bit of local history

 2022: Preservation Trust of Vermont awards a Paul Bruhn Historical Buildings Revitalization Grant to the Town of South Hero to stabilize the east wall and build a new foundation.

-2023: Senator Welch nominates South Hero’s Old White Meeting House for a Save America’s Treasures grant through the National Park Service, pending passage of the FY24 federal budget.
+2024: Senator Welch nominates South Hero’s Old White Meeting House for a Save America’s Treasures grant through the National Park Service, pending passage of the FY25 federal budget.

-Design modifications were made so that this project now encompasses the Meeting House itself, with expectations of adding bathroom and kitchen facilities at a later date but will result in a revitalized building that can be used year-round.
+Design modifications were made so that this project now encompasses the Meeting House itself, with the result of a revitalized building that can be used year-round.
+Future plans include a small addition on the back for bathrooms, kitchen facilities, and an elevator.